Professor Layton and the Eternal Diva: Plot

 The next morning, the group finds themselves on an island.
 After discovering a sculpted stone seal, amateur historian Marco Brock reasons they must be at Ambrosia.
 Evading a pack of wolves as they make their way towards the castle at the centre of the island, Layton, Luke and Janice become separated from the rest of the group and assemble a makeshift helicopter that allows them to fly to the castle quickly.
 There, they solve the fourth and final puzzle that directs them to the final room of the contest, but Layton leaves Luke, Janice and two other contestants (Brock and child prodigy Amelia Ruth) to enter it while he explores the rest of the castle.

 Back in London, Emmy Altava, Professor Layton's assistant, is meeting with Dr. Andrew Schrader when she hears about the events on the Crown Petone.
 She flies out to the remains of the ship, where she picks up Inspector Grosky and flies to the island.

 Layton finds a room filled with Melina Whistler's belongings, along with a piece of sheet music titled "A Song of the Sea".
 He meets Melina herself and witnesses her having an argument with herself.
 Luke, Janice, Brock and Amelia enter the final room of the contest, only to be trapped behind bars.
 The mystery man reveals himself as Jean Descole, Layton and Luke's old nemesis, who orders Amelia to be brought to him.
 Luke, Janice and Brock are taken by Descole's men, but they are saved by Emmy and Grosky.
 Layton and Melina meet up with them, and Emmy recognizes "Melina" as Nina, one of the girls who went missing.

-Amelia is brought to Oswald Whistler, believed to have been eliminated by a previous puzzle, and declares her the winner of the contest, but soon forces her into a machine connected to the Detragon and confesses that there is no Elixir of Life.
-Layton and company manage to save her, and Layton explains the truth: the Detragon is actually a machine that can copy a person's personality and download their memories into another person's brain.
-Whistler had conspired with Descole to abduct girls from London and use the Detragon to implant them with his dead daughter's memories as a means of keeping her alive indefinitely.
+Amelia is brought to Oswald Whistler, believed to have been eliminated by a previous puzzle, and declares her the winner of the contest, but soon forces her into a machine connected to the Detragan and confesses that there is no Elixir of Life.
+Layton and company manage to save her, and Layton explains the truth: the Detragan is actually a machine that can copy a person's personality and download their memories into another person's brain.
+Whistler had conspired with Descole to abduct girls from London and use the Detragan to implant them with his dead daughter's memories as a means of keeping her alive indefinitely.
 This is the fate that befell Nina, and it is the fate that Whistler had planned for Amelia.
 Layton reveals that Janice also was a victim of Whistler's experiments, and that, unbeknownst to Whistler, he had actually succeeded in transferring Melina's memories into Janice's body.
 It was Melina who sought Layton's help in stopping her father from hurting anyone else.